Nigel Tha Slick Pastor Biography, Comedian, Motivational Speaker - Pindula

 Around 2016 started a Facebook page and YouTube channel together with a group of friends were they would create weekly comic and inspirational material.
 Their videos became popular and circulated widely on other social media, especially WhatsApp.

-Nigel is part of regular skit releases of a group comprising fellow actors Comic Pastor, Patricia Putsai and Gamu Dube.
+Nigel is part of regular skit releases of a group comprising fellow actors Comic Pastor, Patricia Putsai and Gamuchirai Duve.

 Videos